katalinjordansgmail/lab-java-add-and-update/README.md

 6. **Write a short answer in README.md**.
 In your `README.md`, write a short answer to the following questions:

    - Did you use the same type of route to update patient information as to update an employee's department?
+     _No, for the route to update patient information I used a single update method using PUT, while for the employee updates, I used separate update methods to only update the specific variable, using PATCH._
    - Why did you choose the selected strategy?
+     _For the patient, the request was to be able to update any information.
+For the employee updates, the assignment was to update specific variables._
    - What are the advantages and disadvantages of the strategies you chose for creating these routes?
+     _The general update method using PUT provides more flexibility, but also provides less clarity.
+The dedicated route using PATCH handles a very specific action to ensure clarity, but also may result in the need for implementation of many endpoints._
    - What is the cost-benefit between using `PUT` and `PATCH`?
+     _PUT methods may result in larger payloads, potentially including unnecessary data transmission.
+PATCH methods reduce payloads to only include the specific information that is needed, but more methods may have to be implemented to handle each specific update action._

 <br>